tsileo/microblog.pub/README.md

 ### Backup

 The easiest way to backup all of your data is to backup the `microblog.pub/` directory directly (that's what I do and I have been able to restore super easily).
-It should be safe to copy the directory while the docker-compose is running.
+It should be safe to copy the directory while the Docker compose project is running.

 ## Development